 • Newbery Medal and Honor Books, 1922-Present

 The Newbery Medal is awarded annually by the American Library Association for the most distinguished American children’s book published the previous year.
 On June 22, 1921, Frederic G. Melcher proposed the award to the American Library Association meeting of the Children’s Librarians’ Section and suggested that it be named for the eighteenth-century English bookseller John Newbery.
 The Newbery Award became the first children’s book award in the world.
-Its terms, as well as its long history, continue to make it the best known and most discussed children’s book award in this country
+Its terms and its long history continue to make it the best known and most discussed children’s book award in this country.

 • Caldecott Medal Winners